ExcelliumSA/OAuth2OIDC-Study/OAauth2_OIDC_Security_Validations.md

 	- STS15b: During registration that parameters *logo_uri*, *jwks_uri*, *sector_identifier_uri*, *request_uris*, *client_uri*, *policy_uri*, *tos_uri*, *initiate_login_uri* do not expose the STS to SSRF.
 See the section named *Dynamic Client Registration, SSRF by design* of this [blog post](https://portswigger.net/research/hidden-oauth-attack-vectors) for exploitation details
 - STS16: If the *request_uri* parameter is supported by the STS during the init of a flow then ensure that it do not expose the STS to SSRF.
 See the section named *Dynamic Client Registration, SSRF by design* of this [blog post](https://portswigger.net/research/hidden-oauth-attack-vectors) for exploitation details
 - STS17: Ensure that the STS is not prone to the "redirect_uri Session Poisoning" attack.
 See the section named *Chapter two: "redirect_uri" Session Poisoning* of this [blog post](https://portswigger.net/research/hidden-oauth-attack-vectors) for exploitation details
+- STS18: Ensure that the STS is not prone to *Issuer* enumeration via the support of the [OpenID Provider Issuer Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery) feature.
+See the section named *Chapter three: "/.well-known/webfinger" makes all user names well-known* of this [blog post](https://portswigger.net/research/hidden-oauth-attack-vectors) for exploitation details

 ## Attack ideas